anvilproject/anvil-portal/content/learn/consortia/ingesting-data.md

+---
+title: "Ingesting Data"
+author: "AnVIL"
+description: "An overview of the AnVIL data ingestion process."
+---

 #Ingesting Data
 ##Data Transfer
 Once data is in a format that meets the above requirements and have been approved by the Data Ingestion Committee, data submitters will contact a designated POC at the AnVIL team to shepherd the data into the AnVIL data storage repository.